c4s4/continuum/README.md

-GONTINUUM
+CONTINUUM
 =========

-Gontinuum is a lightweight continuous integration tool: no web interface, no scheduler.
+Continuum is a lightweight continuous integration tool: no web interface, no scheduler.
 It runs on command line and is triggered by cron.

 Installation
 ------------

-Drop your platform executable *gontinuum_os_arch*, in the *bin* directory of the distribution archive, somewhere in you *PATH* and rename it *gontinuum*.
+Drop your platform executable *continuum_os_arch*, in the *bin* directory of the distribution archive, somewhere in you *PATH* and rename it *continuum*.
-For instance, on 64 bits Linux, you would  copy *gontinuum_linux_amd64* to */usr/local/bin/gontinuum*.
+For instance, on 64 bits Linux, you would  copy *continuum_linux_amd64* to */usr/local/bin/continuum*.

 Configuration
 -------------